 First, the advertiser doesn’t select those search terms, which will disappoint many who are hoping for a more direct competitor to Google search ads.
 Facebook chooses those terms, and there isn’t a publicly available list of search terms that would trigger these ads (nor would I expect one).

 This leaves a lot of questions.
-Since the advertiser already selected targeting within the ad set, one would assume that in order for a user to see the ad, they would need to both be in that target audience AND perform a qualifying search (with commercial intent).
+Since the advertiser already selected targeting within the ad set, one would assume that in order for a user to see the ad, they would need to both be in that target This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More AND perform a qualifying search (with commercial intent).
 It wouldn’t, I’d assume, necessarily be a search related to whatever it is being promoted in the ad.

 The audience selected to see my ads is a really big open question.
 If targeting is irrelevant and the ad could be seen by anyone using the necessary search terms, that would be incredibly odd.
 And I will assume this isn’t the case.